Simon Ramsay, 16th Earl of Dalhousie: Background and education

-Ramsay was the second son of Arthur Ramsay, 14th Earl of Dalhousie and Lady Mary Heathcote-Drummond-Willoughby, sixth daughter of Gilbert Heathcote-Drummond-Willoughby, 1st Earl of Ancaster.

-He was educated at Eton and Christ Church, Oxford.
+Ramsay was educated at Eton and Christ Church, Oxford.
 He served in the Black Watch during the Second World War, gaining the rank of Major, and was awarded the Military Cross for bravery during the Allied invasion of Sicily.
 In 1950 he inherited the title after his older brother, John Gilbert Ramsay, the 15th Earl, died without marrying.

 Public life

 In 1945, Ramsay was elected as the Unionist Member of Parliament for Forfarshire and served until 1950 when he succeeded as Earl of Dalhousie and Chief of Clan Ramsay on the death of his brother.
 Between 1946 and 1948 he served as a Conservative whip.
 He was appointed Governor-General of the Federation of Rhodesia and Nyasaland in 1957, and served until 1963 when the federation broke up, with Northern Rhodesia and Nyasaland becoming independent Zambia and Malawi respectively while Southern Rhodesia returned to its status as a self-governing colony.

 He refused to renew his commission with the Colonial Service after being forced to read the controversial 1963 speech from the throne prepared by Sir Roy Welensky who was highly critical of Prime Minister Harold Macmillan's policies to gradually end White rule in the Federation of Rhodesia and Nyasaland.
 Shortly after he left politics altogether and retired to his estate.
 Ironically, he disliked politics and never made his maiden speech in the House of Lords, only taking his place in 1978.

 In 1953, Dalhousie was awarded an honorary degree by Dalhousie University in Nova Scotia, which had been founded in 1818 by the 9th Earl.
 He served as Lord Chamberlain to Queen Elizabeth The Queen Mother (1965–1992), Lord-Lieutenant of Angus (1967–1989) and Chancellor of the University of Dundee (1977–92), with the institution naming a significant building after him in September 2008.

 He was a Lieutenant of the Royal Company of Archers, the monarch's bodyguard in Scotland and was created a Knight of the Order of the Thistle by Queen Elizabeth II in 1971.
-In 1985 He received the Queen Elizabeth II Version of the Royal Household Long and Faithful Service Medal for 20 years of service to the Royal Family.

 Family

-Lord Dalhousie married Margaret Stirling of Keir (died 1997), daughter of Brigadier-General Archibald Stirling of Keir, a Member of Parliament, and a granddaughter maternally of the 13th Lord Lovat, in June 1940.
+Lord Dalhousie married Margaret Stirling of Keir (4 July 1914 – 9 February 1997), daughter of Brigadier-General Archibald Stirling of Keir, a Member of Parliament, and a granddaughter maternally of the 13th Lord Lovat, in June 1940.
 They had three sons and two daughters.
 His third child and eldest son, James, inherited the title upon his death.